thepassle/generic-components/README.md

 The goal of this project is to create a common library of generic web components, that are accessible, framework agnostic, easy to style, and easy to consume.

+The components in this repo are _white-label_.
+In short, this means they're ugly.
+But you can think of these components like using a native `<button>` element, you get all the functionality, and accessibility, keyboard nav, etc for free, you just have to style the button to your liking.

 ## Collection

 | Component                                                     | Demo                                                                                           | Spec                                                                        | Status        | Source/Credit                                                                                                                   |